 The ASAP Tickets analytics experts have noticed that travelers tend to book their flights to London approximately one month before they plan to travel.
 However, this isn’t necessarily the best time to find the cheapest tickets.
-So, to save you paying a fortune, here are some tips for finding the best airfare to London.
+So, to save you paying a fortune, here are some tips for finding the best Christmas flights to London.

 How to Find the Cheapest Holiday Flight?

 Since Easter, Christmas and New Year are celebrated in the US and Europe, flights around these holidays are expensive on both sides of the Atlantic.

 So, what’s the best way to find the cheapest flights to London?